What the Ale, Beer of the Week: Renaissance Brewing's El Jefe at Mexican-style lager

 They also made a beer for Port City Raceway in east Tulsa.

 "They do midget, outlaw racing, dirt track racing.
-So if you like the chili bowl and haven't been out there, you should go out and watch them.
+So if you like the Chili Bowl and haven't been out there, you should go out and watch them.
 They have a big race there in two weeks.
 So we did light beer for them.
-This is going to be their house beer.
-So those are two exciting things that we've done recently," Hall said.
+This is going to be their house beer," Hall said.

 Past Beers of the Week: